Bible Timeline Events in December 2022

 Christmas Eve – Advent: On Christmas Eve, the fifth and final candle is lit, commonly the white candle in the middle of the wreath.
 Themes for Christmas Eve include the birth of Jesus and the return of Jesus.
 Luke 2:6-7 and Revelation 1:7

 Christmas Day: Throughout the world, Christians celebrate the first coming of Jesus, the long awaited Messiah.
 As the first-century Jews anticipated Jesus’ first coming, we should anticipate His second coming!
 Galatians 4:4-6

 New Moon/New Month: The month of Tevet begins today.
 Tevet is pronounced tey-VET.

 Mountains: After months of seeing only water, the floodwaters decreased enough for Noah and his family to see mountain peaks.
 Genesis 8:5

 Esther at the Palace: In the tenth month, Esther was taken to the palace of the king to begin her year of beauty treatments before meeting the king.
 Esther 2:16.

 Feast of Lights – Day 8: The last day of the eight-day celebration, known as the Feast of Dedication or the Feast of Lights, ends tonight.
 Tonight all nine candles are lit.
 John 10:22

-Now that you know the Bible timeline events in December of this year, you can mark them on your calendar!
-If you are want to know all the events in 2021 I recommend the new 2021 Bible events calendar.
+Above are the biblical events in December of this year, so you can mark them on your calendar!
+If you are want to know all the events in 2022 I recommend the new 2023 Bible events calendar.